 Cybersecurity is a significant industry, and there are many security solutions on the market.
 Do we know which ones work and which don't?
 Let us keep with the idea that when we look at the world of cybersecurity attacks and issues, we're looking at a world of digital pathogens.

 We want to develop a plan on how we would address such a world based on the notion that digital illness is somewhat, if not precisely, like biological illness.
 We have methods to prevent, identify, and treat known illnesses in the biological world.
-Before all that, we must determine what a new disease or pathogen is and what it is doing, classify them, and then determine the course of treatment, prevention, etc. Many years of dealing with this in the biological world have led us to a pretty effective system.
+Before all that, we must determine what a new disease or pathogen is and what it’s doing, classify it, and then determine the course of treatment, prevention, etc. Many years of dealing with this in the biological world have led us to a pretty effective system.
 First, we identify a problem, classify the problem, and look at our bag of treatments.
 By and large, this is very effective.

 How does this work in the digital world?

 We do indeed have ways of identifying when things are out of order digitally.
 However, determining if the issue is related to malicious actors is more complicated, hence the issue with false positives with respect to cyber attacks.
-There is a delicate balance between being sensitive enough to detect most problems, and getting too much information to see the problem.
-Alert fatigue is a problem with very concrete effects that can lead to a person ignoring or failing to respond to a number of safety alerts.
+There is a delicate balance between being sensitive enough to detect most problems and getting too much information to see the problem.
+Alert fatigue is a problem with concrete effects that can lead to a person ignoring or failing to respond to a number of safety alerts.